Yummi305/IndustrialRobotics/README.md

 - Recording simulation clips for 1-minute and 3-minte video

 Julien Wang | JW-355 | julien.wang@student.uts.edu.au
 - Implementation of Collision Detection and avoidance system
+- Light Curtain implementation for detection of cow
 - Usage of real UR3 robot
 - Recording simulation clips for 1-minute and 3-minte video